ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 ### How {{site.data.keyword.IBM}} recovers from zone failures
 {: #sm-ibm-zone-failure}

-In the event of a zone failure IBM Cloud will resolve the zone outage and when the zone comes back on-line, the global load balancer will resume sending API requests to the restored instance node without need for customer action.
+In the event of a zone failure IBM Cloud will resolve the zone outage and when the zone comes back online, the global load balancer will resume sending API requests to the restored instance node without need for customer action.

 ### How {{site.data.keyword.IBM}} recovers from regional failures
 {: #sm-ibm-regional-failure}